 After a sexual assault, many parts of life can feel chaotic and disrupted.
 With case management services, we can help you get back on track.
 Our case managers can assist you with questions about the following:

-- Finances: We can tell you about financial resources that may help pay for expenses such as medical bills, child care expenses, therapy bills, lost wages, tuition, utility bills, rent, and moving expenses.
+- Finances: We can tell you about financial resources that may help pay for current and future expenses such as medical bills, child care expenses, therapy bills, lost wages, tuition, utility bills, rent, and moving expenses.

 What services do case managers provide?

-- Talk to you on the phone or meet with you in person, once or many times
+- Talk to you on the phone or meet with you in person, once or many times, to assess your needs

 - Go with you to appointments at other agencies

-- Talk to other agencies on your behalf
+- Talk to other providers on your behalf

 Who are BARCC case managers?

-BARCC’s case managers are trained rape crisis counselors and have specialized case management training.
-They work with hundreds of clients in more than 1,000 sessions each year.
+BARCC’s case managers are trained rape crisis counselors and have specialized training in public benefits, afforable housing, health insurance, and more.
+They work with hundreds of clients each year.
 Case managers maintain relationships with governmental and community resources that can help survivors with their unique needs.